therealarfu/Caesar-cipher-API/README.md

 # Caesar-cipher-API
-It's a caesar cipher translate made in python
+It's a caesar cipher translator made in python